wmhass/BDDComicsList/README.md

 ## 4. Writing tests

-1. Start with the presenter.
-Create BDD tests for the presenter, and then unit tests for related classes if needed
+1. Start with the interactor.
+Create BDD tests for the interactor, and then unit tests for related classes if needed
+  a) Adding test case placeholders for the comics list: 1547302bd81b38362bb57453bd563944b5687f0a
+  b) adding first test cases placeholders for the characters list: e2059324c7fb56f37782f5edc736d2f890a390aa
+  c) Create interactor class with business logic first and implement the tests

 2. Create viewcontroller and views/snapshot tests

-### 5. UI Tests
+## 5. UI Tests
 Once UI is done, do UI tests